-reports, ads and more!
+Publish it!
+3 by Timeworks Produce your own newsletters, reports, ads and more!
 Prepare text on screen or import from AppleWorks 3.0, or any ASCII file.
 200 graphic images included.
 Special - includes a free copy of Graph it! (exp.
-8/31/90) \$73 speeds up access to all files by 'de-fragmenting' the files that are segmented or broken up during normal use.
-The result is shorter access time for programs and reduced wear & tear on your hard or floppy drive......\$35 by Claris AppleWorks GS combines wordprocessing, spreadsheet,
+8/31/90) \$73 new software speeds up access to all files by 'de-fragmenting' the files that are segmented or broken up during normal use.
+The result is shorter access time for programs and reduced wear & tear on your hard or floppy drive........\$35

-Renaissance Disk Optimizer by Vitesse Optimize your computing with Salvation Ren-
+Renaissance Disk Optimizer by Vitesse Optimize your computing with Salvation Renaissance.
+This